 These are people who may or may not have care and support needs, often are not supported by the council, and who will require a variety of services to support them.
 This may include:

 - Mental Health Support.

-The Ashfield Complex Case Panel is a multi-agency meeting that convenes on a fortnightly basis.
+The Ashfield Complex Case Panel is a multi-agency meeting that convenes on a monthly basis.